 Nepal is well-connected to the rest of the world.
 Besides only one international airport in Kathmandu, it currently links up with 17 international destinations.
 You may directly consult your local travel agent for the best fare.

 Nepal shares borders with China to the north, and it divides borders East, West, and south with India.
-Tourist can get on arrival visa quickly at major entry point while traveling by land.
-Rasuwa Gadi Border in The north with China and couple of number of the border with India like Kakarvitta, Raxual, Bhairawaha, Pashupatinagar, etc.,
+Tourists can get on-arrival visas quickly at major entry points while traveling by land.
+Rasuwa Gadi Border in The north with China and a couple of number of the border with India like Kakarvitta, Raxual, Bhairawaha, Pashupatinagar, etc.,

 Most businesses are open from Sunday to Friday.
 Government offices are open from 10:00 to 17:00 with some closing for lunch from noon to 13:00.
 On Saturdays as well, many retailers and travel agencies remain open.